-On February 6, 2017, the Company entered into an Employment Agreement with Ms. Reed, as amended on April 11, 2017 (the "Reed Employment Agreement").
-Pursuant to the terms of the Reed Employment Agreement, Ms. Reed will receive an annual base salary, subject to annual adjustment by the Compensation Committee, plus a discretionary annual bonus as determined by the Compensation Committee, with a bonus target currently set at 50% of her base salary.
-While Ms. Reed will continue to be employed on an at-will basis, the Reed Employment Agreement provides that in the event of her termination by the Company without cause or in the event of her termination due to a constructive termination, in exchange for a general release against the Company, Ms. Reed will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to her annual base salary plus annual target bonus paid in equal installments over a period of 12 months, (ii) payment of the cost of COBRA coverage for a period of up to 12 months and, (iii) acceleration of the vesting of all outstanding stock awards such that the amount of shares vested under such stock awards equals the number of shares that would have vested if Ms. Reed had continued to render services to the Company for 12 months following her separation from service.
-Additionally, in connection with a change in control of the Company, if Ms. Reed's employment with the Company, Ms. Reed will be entitled to severance benefits consisting of, a general release against the Company, Ms. Reed will be entitled to severance benefits consistion amount equal to her annual base salary plus annual target bonus, (ii) a cash compensation amount equal to her annual base salary plus annual target bonus, (ii) a cash compensation amount equal to her annual base salary benefits consisting of, among other things, (i) a cash compensation amount equal to her annual base salary plus annual target bonus, multiplied by 1.5, paid in a single lump-sum amount, (ii) payment of the cost
+On July 26, 2018, the Company entered into an Employment Agreement with Dr. Rosenberg (the "Rosenberg Employment Agreement").
+Pursuant to the terms of the Rosenberg Employment Agreement, Dr. Rosenberg will receive an annual base salary, subject to annual adjustment by the Compensation Committee, plus a discretionary annual bonus as determined by the Compensation Committee, with a bonus target currently set at 50% of his base salary.
+While Dr. Rosenberg will continue to be employed on an at-will basis, the Rosenberg Employment Agreement provides that in the event of his termination by the Company without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Rosenberg will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus paid in equal installments over a period of 12 months, (ii) payment of the cost of COBRA coverage for a period of up to 12 months and, (iii) acceleration of the vesting of all outstanding stock awards such that the amount of shares vested under such stock awards equals the number of shares that would have vested if Dr. Rosenberg had continued to render services to the Company for 12 months following his separation from service.
+Additionally, in connection with a change in control of the Company, if Dr. Rosenberg's employment with the Company is terminated without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Rosenberg will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus, multiplied by 1.5, paid in a single lump-sum amount, (ii) payment of the cost of COBRA coverage for a period of up to 18 months and (iii) acceleration of the vesting of all outstanding stock awards such that all outstanding stock awards become fully